-Peter Sandza is a secret government agent about to quit, with a son called Robin who has extraodinary psychic powers.
+Peter Sandza is a secret government agent about to quit, with a son called Robin who has extraordinary psychic powers.
 His partner Ben Childress hatches a plot to kill Peter and kidnap Robin, aiming to harness his gifts, but Peter survives and embarks on a mission to find his son.
 Meanwhile elsewhere, a teenage girl, Gillian Bellaver, find she has similar powers and causes people to bleed whenever she is under stress.
-She goes to stay at a psi clinic, which is partly ran by Ben, and starts to have visions of Peter…….
+She goes to stay at a psi clinic, which is partly ran by Ben, and starts to have visions of Peter….

-Rather than as a unified whole, The Fury instead needs to be enjoyed in terms of set pieces, or even more than that, scene by scene, rather than as a whole.
-Sequence after sequence shows amazing audacity and invention by its director, it seems like De Palma was determined to do something different and interesting every now and again with whatever of scene he was filming, never mind if it doesn’t flow with the previous or next scene A nocturnal car chase is turned into a wonderful and almost abstract display of light and fog.
+Rather than as a unified whole, it instead needs to be enjoyed in terms of set pieces or scene by scene, rather than as a whole.
+Sequence after sequence shows amazing audacity and invention by its director, it seems like De Palma was determined to do something different and interesting every now and again with whatever scene he was filming, never mind if it doesn’t flow with the previous or next scene A nocturnal car chase is turned into a wonderful and almost abstract display of light and fog.
 An escape sequence is shot entirely in slow motion, and the result, despite containing some gunplay and a head crashing through a car window, is beautiful and slightly erotic.
 Gillian’s visions of Robin show her somehow projected into Robin’s world with 360% camera pans.
-Even simple dialogue scenes often have odd camerawork [and sometimes seem improvised], for instance the camera often doesn’t cut but just goes back and forth from one face to another.
+Even simple dialogue scenes often have odd camerawork [and sometimes seem improvised]; for instance the camera often doesn’t cut but just goes back and forth from one face to another.
 Stephen H. Kline films much of the movie in deep focus and like his director he seems to be relishing the chance to experiment and have fun.

 Kirk Douglas gives a really emotive performance as Peter [he has one especially great scene where he nearly breaks down telling Gillian about his son] and John Cassevetes is a fine slimy villain, but of the kind you love to hate, he’s so charismatic.
 I was no more convinced by Amy Irving here then I was in Carrie and she’s obviously very heavily made up here.
-The Fury is blessed with a tremendous score by John Williams [a shame this was the only film of his he scored], eerie, exciting and quite unlike what you’d expect to hear from this composer, but then De Palma always ensured his films had great soundtracks and that the music played a prominent part.
+The Fury is blessed with a tremendous score by John Williams [a shame this was the only film of his he scored]; eerie, exciting and quite unlike what you’d expect to hear from this composer, but then De Palma always ensured his films had great soundtracks and that the music played a prominent part.
 One can easily be nitpicky about this movie and point out dozens of flaws, but that’s almost one of the reasons I like it so much.
-Despite the fantastical plotline and the show-offy technical prowess there’s a rawness to it and a fearlessness that characterises much of 70s filmmaking.
+Despite the fantastical plotline and the show-offy technical prowess there’s a rawness to it and a fearlessness that characterises much of ’70s filmmaking.